-- 1) traditional financing with 80 percent federal and 20 percent state or local funding; - 2) publicly issued bonds backed by future revenue; either from federal funding, toll revenue, local funds or some combination of the two; - 3) a combination of 1 and 2; - 4) a public/private partnership involving some level of private and public funds; and, - 5) use of the concession approach involving a lease to a private entity in return for the right to finance, design, and build the road.
+- 1. Traditional financing with 80 percent federal and 20 percent state or local funding; - 2.
+Publicly issued bonds backed by future revenue; either from federal funding, toll revenue, local funds or some combination of the two; - 3.
+A combination of 1 and 2; - 4.
+A public/private partnership involving some level of private and public funds; and, - 5.
+Use of the concession approach involving a lease to a private entity in return for the right to finance, design, and build the road.

 The last four options will probably involve toll financing.
-Each of these financing mechanisms is dependent upon the potential future revenues, either from federal allocations, other taxes, or tolls.
+Each of these financing mechanisms is dependent upon the potential future revenues, from either federal allocations, other taxes, or tolls.

 The amount of money that can be borrowed is limited by projections of these future revenues.
 An evaluation of the potential toll revenues, called an investment grade toll study, is a way to project the future revenues.
 It would be performed by the entity interested in financing the project.
-The revenue obtained by tolling can vary, depending upon the toll rate, traffic volume, competing untolled routes.
-These factors are often interrelated.
-The availability of competing routes can affect the traffic volumes on a tolled facility.
+The revenue obtained by tolling can vary, depending upon the toll rate, traffic volume, and competing untolled routes.
+These factors are often interrelated, i.e. the availability of competing routes can affect the traffic volumes on a tolled facility.